 Berlin, with its population of 3.645 million (2019), is the largest city in Germany.
 In 2021, a total of 150,283 people moved away from Berlin, with almost 68,000 going abroad (1).
 When deregistering from Berlin, one of the most important things to consider is to notify the authorities within 7 days before and 14 days after your move.

 👉 Did you know?
 You can now deregister from Germany online and in English.
 Check out our services and download our free checklist!
 You no longer need to wait for an appointment at one of Berlin’s Citizens’ Registration Offices; you can complete your unregistering process from home. 🌍 This option is available even if you are already abroad or have missed the deadline to deregister.

 What is “Abmeldung Berlin”, and why is it important?

 Residence deregistration, also known as “Abmeldung des Wohnsitzes” in German, refers to the official process of canceling your registered status as a resident at a specific address in Germany.

 This procedure is legally required when you move out of a residence, regardless if it is a rented apartment or owned property.
 Deregistration ensures that various government agencies can update their records for purposes like taxation and voting.

-Deregistration Berlin: Who is required to do it?
+Abmeldung: Who is required to do it?